weiserlab/ambuj/position.md

 ----
 ## Regarding Positions

-**Research Assistant:** Scholars without a PhD degree can apply for this position.
-Typically, this means having bachelor's/master's degrees, and scholars looking for experience of working on research projects.
-This position enables students to conduct quality research, and decide if they would want to pursue PhD studies.
-This experience may allow students to be more competitive for PhD studies at leading universities.
-Typical salary: 5000 to 6000 SGD/month.
+**Research Assistant:** Scholars without a PhD degree may apply for this position.
+Typically, this means having bachelor's/master's degrees.
+This position enables scholars to conduct quality research, and decide if they would want to pursue PhD studies.
+This experience allows students to be more competitive for applications for PhD studies at leading universities.
+Typical salary: 5000 to 6000 SGD/month

 **Research Scientist:**